alecmcgregor/cis6930sp25-assignment1/README.md

 #### main.py

-download_url(url) - this function was used to download and return the json contents, if the url exists.\n download_file(file) - this function was used to download and return the json contents, if the local file exists. format_data(data, offset, limit) - this function was used to parse through the .json data and extract the desired elements into a list format. print_crimes(report) - this function was used to print out the elements into the deisred, thorn seperated, output.
+download_url(url) - this function was used to download and return the json contents, if the url exists.

+download_file(file) - this function was used to download and return the json contents, if the local file exists.

+format_data(data, offset, limit) - this function was used to parse through the .json data and extract the desired elements into a list format.

+print_crimes(report) - this function was used to print out the elements into the deisred, thorn seperated, output.

 #### test_crimes.py
-test_download_url() - Test for url download functionality by making sure page is not none test_offset_limit() - Test for file download functionality by making sure download is not none test_incident_type() - Test for offset and limit functionality by making sure the expected starting crime and number of crimes matches in the simulated data test_report_offense() - Test for making sure the correct report date and offense date are extracted from the data by comparing it to the expected output of the simulated data test_latitude_longitude() - Test for making sure the latitude and longitude are correct and properly extracted from the data by comparing it to the expected output test_formatting() - Test for making sure that the information desired is printed in the proper thorn seperated format by comparing the system printout to the expected output
+test_download_url() - Test for url download functionality by making sure page is not none

+test_offset_limit() - Test for file download functionality by making sure download is not none

+test_incident_type() - Test for offset and limit functionality by making sure the expected starting crime and number of crimes matches in the simulated data

+test_report_offense() - Test for making sure the correct report date and offense date are extracted from the data by comparing it to the expected output of the simulated data

+test_latitude_longitude() - Test for making sure the latitude and longitude are correct and properly extracted from the data by comparing it to the expected output

+test_formatting() - Test for making sure that the information desired is printed in the proper thorn seperated format by comparing the system printout to the expected output

 ## Bugs and Assumptions